TimovNiedek/timit_tf/README.md

 # timit_tf

-Code for phonetically classifying TIMIT using TensorFlow
+Code for phonetically classifying TIMIT using TensorFlow.